-Staff told us they worked towards providing clear explanations about treatment and prevention strategies.
-We saw evidence in the records that the dentists recorded the information they had provided to patients about their treatment and the options open to them.
+We saw evidence in the dental care records that the dentists recorded the information they had provided to patients about their treatment and the options open to them.
+The patient feedback we received confirmed that patients felt appropriately involved in the planning of their treatment and were satisfied with the descriptions given by staff.

-The patient feedback we received via comments cards, and through speaking with patients on the day of the inspection, confirmed that patients felt appropriately involved in the planning of their treatment and were satisfied with the descriptions given by staff.
+Are services responsive to people's needs?

-Are services responsive to people's needs? (for example, to feedback?)
+(for example, to feedback?)